Naturaily/Naturaily-netlify/_career/sales-executive.md

 ---
 published: true
-title: Sales Executive
+title: Sales Executive - check the job offer and apply
-description: We are looking for Sales Executive to help us grow our business.
+description: >-
+  You need to know that we value individuality, professionalism, open communication and honesty.
+  What we expect from you is to find potential clients, initiate contact and start cooperation discussions… Check the details >>
 layout: career-offer
 image: /assets/images/Sales-Executive_Job_Offer.png
 location: